chrisgundling/particle-filter-viz/README.md

 # particle-filter-viz
-Visualize implementation of a particle filter for vehicle detection.
+Visualize implementation of a particle filter for vehicle localization.